 Overview

-The MSU HPCC, managed by ICER, provides a robust platform for running bioinformatics pipelines.
 This guide details how to run the nf-core/sarek pipeline for whole genome sequencing (WGS) analysis, ensuring efficient and reproducible workflows.

 Key Benefits of nf-core/sarek